Allegory of Innocence (No.6) by William Hoare of Bath

 Pictures

-The room is mainly hung with portraits, including three by Reynolds, acquired by the 1st Lord Faringdon in the 1890s.
-The portrait of the Countess of Coventry (No.10) is a comparatively early work of 1764.
-The two sentimental subjects of the Beggar Boy (No.17) and Mercury (No.15), a decade later, show a different, and less usual facet of Reynolds’s character – fanciful rather than austerely classical.
-Over the chimney-piece, Gainsborough’s monochromatic Landscape (No.16), bought by the 2nd Lord Faringdon in 1935, may be one of the two pictures sent to the Academy in 1772, which Horace Walpole described as ‘very great effect, but neat, like needlework’.
+The room is mainly hung with portraits, including three by Sir Joshua Reynolds, acquired by the 1st Lord Faringdon in the 1890s.
+The portrait of Barbara, Countess of Coventry (no.10) is a typical society portrait of 1765.
+The two sentimental subjects of the Beggar Boy (no.17) and Mercury (no.15), a decade later, show a different, and less usual facet of Reynolds’ character – fanciful rather than austerely classical.
+Over the chimney-piece, Gainsborough’s monochromatic Cattle Returning along a Wooded Lane (no.16), bought by the 2nd Lord Faringdon in 1935, is thought to be one of a group of pictures sent to the Royal Academy in 1772.
+Their unusual technique of watercolour and oil paint on paper was described in the catalogue as 'Drawings in imitation of oil painting'.

 Furniture and Ceramics